T0ngChen/medRCT/README.md

 ## Example

-We here illustrate how to use `medRCT` to estiamte interventional indirect effects that emulate a target trail.
+We here illustrate how to use `medRCT` to estimate interventional indirect effects that emulate a target trial.
 Specifically, we consider a hypothetical intervention that shifts the distribution of each mediator individually.
 It allows for the investigation of causal pathways and the quantification of indirect effects to directly address